NUSTEM-UK/KV6006-Practical-Session-2022/worksheets/3-MQTT.md

 ## Parsing data received over MQTT

+You'll notice a steady stream of data on the `/KV6006/Sensors` topic.
+This is coming from a device at the front of the room: a Raspberry Pi Pico W microcontroller connected to a bunch of different sensors.
+A MicroPython script on the Pico polls data from the sensors, packages it as JSON, and broadcasts it over MQTT.
+It's connected to a WiFi network from a 4G mobile router.
+The MQTT broker is physically in London, by the way.

-You'll notice that the data you're receiving on the `KV6006/Sensors` topic is formatted as JSON.
+The sensors data feed is formatted as JSON.
 So you can expand your `on_message()` function to do something like:

 ```python
 # [...]